2019 Supreme Court verdict on Ayodhya dispute

 The final judgement in the Ayodhya dispute was declared by the Supreme Court of India on 9 November 2019.
 The Supreme Court ordered the disputed land (2.77 acres) to be handed over to a trust (to be created by the government of India) to build the Ram Janmabhoomi (revered as the birthplace of Hindu deity, Rama) temple.
 The court also ordered the government to give an alternative 5 acres of land in another place to the Uttar Pradesh Sunni Central Waqf Board for the purpose of building a mosque as a replacement for the demolished Babri Masjid.

+The verdict has also been the subject of scholarly debate, particularly regarding its implications for secularism and the rights of religious minorities in India.

 Background

 Allahabad High Court verdict

 A subsequent land title case was lodged in the Allahabad High Court, the verdict of which was pronounced on 30 September 2010.
 In the judgment, the three judges of the Allahabad High Court ruled that the 2.77 acre of Ayodhya land be divided into three parts, with going to the Ram Lalla or Infant Rama represented by the Hindu Mahasabha, going to the Uttar Pradesh Sunni Central Waqf Board, and the remaining going to Nirmohi Akhara.
 The judgment affirmed that the disputed land was the birthplace of Rama as per evidence provided and that the Babri Masjid was built after the demolition of a Hindu temple, noting that it was not built in accordance with the tenets of Islam.